 (4) The department, as a part of a construction or purchase and renovation project and contingent upon the availability of department funds, may consider and include in the development of the participation schedule the value of property purchased by an applicant and may use such value as part or all of the applicant's share of approved project costs under the following provisions:

-(a) The director shall have final discretion to:
+(a) The department shall have final discretion to:

 (i) Approve the use of the value of property and/or buildings thereon which are owned by an applicant as part or all of the local participation share in a project;